percona/pmm-doc/docs/details/dashboards/dashboard-sharded-cluster-summary.md

 ### Shards

-This metric reports the number of shards in your MongoDB cluster.
+Reports the number of shards in your MongoDB cluster.
+The number of shards indicates how your data is distributed across the cluster, which is crucial for understanding your database's scalability and performance.

 A shard contains a subset of sharded data for a sharded cluster.
 Together, the cluster's shards hold the entire data set for the cluster.
-The number of shards indicates how your data is distributed across the cluster, which is crucial for understanding your database's scalability and performance.

 ### Mongos